 Connection-Seeking: Being Presbyterian means we’re a connectional church.
 We’re connected to other churches both today and from the past.
-We also long to see people make connections – to God, to other people, to this city, and to this culture in which we live.
+We also long to see people make meaningful, redemptive connections – to God, to other people, to this city, and to the broader culture in which we live.

 New St. Peter's is a confessional church - we have a confession of faith.
 Many might want to say, "I believe in no creed but Christ."
 But what exactly do you believe about Christ?
 The church has always needed to state definitively what it believes about Christ and so we have always used creeds and confessions.